- Further information

-It is probable that the Meridional script (read from right to left) was used to transcribe an Iberian language, but the inscriptions are too scarce and the signs too variable to be certain.
+It is probable that the Meridional script (read from right to left) was used to transcribe one (or multiple ?)
+Iberian languages, but the inscriptions are too scarce and the signs too variable to be certain.

 The Greco-Iberian script was the result of the precise use (in 4th century BC) of an Ionian alphabet to write the Iberian language.

 The Southwestern script (sometimes called "Tartessian script") is even more difficult to understand.
 It is read from right to left and is redundant (syllabic signs are reduplicated by vowel signs).
 Attested on only twenty sites in South Portugal (Algarve and Baixo Alentejo), it was written with 28 signs.
 The spectacular stelae written in the Southwestern script are in an unidentified language.

 The Celtiberian scripts (eastern and western) were used to transcribe the Celtiberian language.

 Finally, after the Roman colonization of the Iberian Peninsula, Latin script was sometimes used to write local languages (Lusitanian, Celtiberian), or in some rare bilingual inscriptions.

 It is difficult to define the genre of a text in Paleohispanic epigraphy.
 Indeed, access to the lexical part of the language is still very limited and it was only from the (already hypothesized) knowledge of some morphemes, which were identified recurrently on similar supports or in analogous circumstances, that a typology of inscriptions could be established.